top of page

 • Member of the editorial review board for the International Journal of Technoethics (2010-).

-• Peer-reviewer for Anxiety, Stress, & Coping, Applied Psychology: Health and Wellbeing, Australasian Journal of Philosophy, Cambridge University Press, Canadian Journal of Philosophy, Erasmus Journal of Philosophy and Economics, Ergo, Ethical Theory and Moral Practice, Ethics and Social Welfare, Graeco-Latina Brunensia, International Journal of Technoethics, International Journal of Wellbeing, Journal of Cultural Economics, Journal of Ethics and Social Philosophy, Journal of Social Philosophy, Journal of the American Philosophical Association, Journal of Value Inquiry, Methods in Psychology, National Science Center of Poland, Oxford University Press, Palgrave Macmillan, Philosophical Frontiers, Philosophical Psychology, Philosophical Studies, Politics, Philosophy & Economics, Quality of Life Research, Res Philosophica, Scientific Reports, Springer, Studies in Applied Philosophy, Epistemology and Rational Ethics, Sustainability, and Utilitas.
+• Peer-reviewer for: AI & Society, Anxiety, Stress, & Coping, Applied Psychology: Health and Wellbeing, Australasian Journal of Philosophy, Cambridge University Press, Canadian Journal of Philosophy, Erasmus Journal of Philosophy and Economics, Ergo, Ethical Theory and Moral Practice, Ethics and Social Welfare, Graeco-Latina Brunensia, History and Philosophy of the Life Sciences, International Journal of Technoethics, International Journal of Wellbeing, Journal of Cultural Economics, Journal of Ethics and Social Philosophy, Journal of Philosophical Research, Journal of Social Philosophy, Journal of the American Philosophical Association, Journal of Value Inquiry, Methods in Psychology, National Science Center of Poland, Oxford University Press, Palgrave Macmillan, Philosophical Frontiers, Philosophical Psychology, Philosophical Studies, Politics, Philosophy & Economics, Philosophy & Technology, Quality of Life Research, Res Philosophica, Routledge, Scientific Reports, Springer, Studies in Applied Philosophy, Epistemology and Rational Ethics, Sustainability, and Utilitas.

 TEACHING